Ming-Ka Chan (@MKChan_RCPSC)

 Director, Education and Faculty Development, Dept of Pediatrics & Child Health

-Assistant Program Director, International Medical Graduate program, University of Manitoba, Winnipeg, Canada
+Assistant Program Director, International Medical Graduate program, University of Manitoba

-Clinician Educator, CanMEDS and Faculty Development, Royal College of Physicians and Surgeons of Canada, Ottawa, Canada
+Clinician Educator, CanMEDS and Faculty Development, Royal College of Physicians and Surgeons of Canada

-I am a general pediatrician by training.
-My primary work at the moment is as an in-patient general pediatrician in the Children’s Hospital of Winnipeg.
-I also run primary care clinics for child and family services.
-In these clinics, I primarily see children who have been apprehended for abuse and neglect.
+Ming-Ka Chan, MD, MHPE, FRCPC is a general pediatrician by training.
+Her primary work at the moment is as an in-patient general pediatrician in the Children’s Hospital of Winnipeg.
+She also runs primary care clinics for child and family services.
+In these clinics, she primarily sees children who have been apprehended for abuse and neglect.

-I am involved in leadership development via the Canadian Leadership Institute for Medical Education (CLIME), the Toronto International Summit for Leadership Development for Physicians (TISLEP), the International Residency Leadership Summit (IRLS) and an annual national 3-day resident leadership conference for pediatric residents.
+She is involved in leadership development via the Canadian Leadership Institute for Medical Education (CLIME), the Toronto International Summit for Leadership Development for Physicians (TISLEP), the International Residency Leadership Summit (IRLS) and an annual national three day resident leadership conference for pediatric residents.

-I have a busy life… clinical practice: 25-30%, teaching/supervision: 10-15%, research: 10 %, administration: 40-45%.
-As I have taken on more administrative responsibilities, I have restructured and refocused my teaching and clinical supervision activities, merging together where possible.
+She has a busy life… clinical practice: 25-30%, teaching/supervision: 10-15%, research: 10 %, administration: 40-45%.
+As she has taken on more administrative responsibilities, she has restructured and refocused her teaching and clinical supervision activities, merging together where possible.

-One of the most enjoyable parts has been the opportunity the Royal College CE role has afforded me.
-These include the privilege of being part of a very close-knit CE “community of practice” as well as the opportunity to work on medical education projects, including the Latin America Conference on Residency Education, and co-chairing the CanMEDS 2015 Leader (formerly Manager) Role.
-These projects stimulate my brain in a different way.
-However, these projects mean that I must reduce my clinical work.
-This cutback has generated some resistance from my colleagues.
+She shares that of the most enjoyable parts has been the opportunities the Royal College CE role has afforded her.
+These include the privilege of being part of a very close-knit CE “community of practice” as well as the opportunity to work on medical education projects, including the Latin America Conference on Residency Education(LACRE), and co-chairing the CanMEDS 2015 Leader (formerly Manager) Role.
+Ming-Ka shares that these projects stimulate her brain in a different way.
+However, these projects mean that she must reduce her clinical work.
+She confides that this cutback has generated some resistance from her colleagues.

 - Reflect about their personal context to properly align individual goals with the major objectives and goals of the institution they work in